 7. Your client doesn't respect your personal life

-Make it very clear that you only work during normal office hours and state this clearly on your website, marketing literature, even your email signatures.
-If clients have your mobile number – which also happens to be your personal mobile – make sure you have their numbers in your contact list, so you can ignore their calls when you need to.
+Make it very clear that you only work during regular office hours and state this clearly on your website, marketing literature, even your email signatures.
+If clients have your mobile number – which also happens to be your mobile – make sure you have their numbers in your contact list, so you can ignore their calls when you need to.

-Or if this doesn't work, simply get another mobile phone and keep the work mobile switched off during downtime with a suitable voicemail.
-Remember, if the call is urgent your client will leave a voicemail and you can then decide whether you should help or not.
+Or if this doesn't work, get another mobile phone and keep the work mobile switched off during downtime with a suitable voicemail.
+Remember, if the call is urgent, your client will leave a voicemail, and you can then decide whether you should help or not.
 And if you do work out of office hours?
 Make it clear that your hourly rate doubles and this includes time spent dealing with phone calls or emails.
 This should discipline your clients to only call you during office hours.

 8. Your client makes unrealistic demands

-It's Friday afternoon and your client decides to call you, demanding some 'emergency' support.
+It's Friday afternoon, and your client decides to call you, demanding some 'emergency' support.
 They need it for Monday morning.
 You have just spent the entire week, working 12 hour days and are looking forward to some well-deserved R&R. Your client doesn't care and still wants their deadline to be met, not understanding (or caring) that the work in question will take all weekend to complete.

 Educate your client by explaining that you're unavailable at weekends and need more notice to meet their deadlines.
-If it helps, explain that the work will take longer than two days, so even if you did work the entire weekend, you'd still not make their Monday morning deadline.
+If it helps, demonstrate that the work will take longer than two days, so even if you did work the entire weekend, you'd still not make their Monday morning deadline.
 Manage expectations and be nice about it.
 If the client is still unreasonable, perhaps it's time to walk away?